Lanyard: Uniform accessories

 Certain lanyards are still worn on uniforms as decorations similar to an aiguillette or fourragère.
 Among these are the Orange Lanyard in the Military William Order of the Netherlands and the German Armed Forces Badge of Marksmanship.

 A white lanyard has formed part of the uniform of Britain's Royal Artillery (RA) since the end of the 19th century.
 Originally a simple cord carrying a fuse key, the braided and whitened lanyard became the recognised distinction of a Gunner.
 The distinction was extended to women of the Auxiliary Territorial Service attached to RA units during World War II.
 Certain battalions descended from the Durham Light Infantry wore green lanyards to denote their past links with the regiment, whose uniform had a dark green facing colour from 1903 onwards.

-Royal Naval Rating wear a white lanyard when dressed in No. 1 uniform, the origin of the lanyard was to carry a pouch of gunpowder for the cannon.
+Royal Naval ratings wear a white lanyard when dressed in No. 1 uniform; the origin of the lanyard was to carry a pouch of gunpowder for the cannon.